Chasing Patti Smith Through the Haight, & through History

 she was right there in front of me creating a world I would one day cherish, love, like a weird old

 friend I saw every so often.
 For a second I thought to offer my items, but then stopped myself.

 Time, in all of its duality, was so beautifully relative at that moment.
 I felt I was witnessing the

 transference of beauty surrounding Patti into her own being, where, hopefully, one day, all that

 glory, infused with her artistry, would one day be shared with us.

 Patti Smith’s new book Year of the Monkey, released on September 24th, and can be found here.
-Patti will be at the Sydney Goldstein Theater in SF Oct 7th, it’s sold out.
+Patti will be at the Nourse Theatre in SF Oct 7th, tickets will sell out.